[Feature] In Novohryhorivka — everything is gone except hope

 "The lack of sufficient income to cover basic needs has resulted in people making high-risk decisions," noted an IRC brief.
 Among them are people returning to homes in areas still under temporary occupation and too close to the frontline.

-The International Rescue Committee is reimbursing travel expenses for EUobserver's trip through Ukraine.
+The International Rescue Committee/ECHO is reimbursing travel expenses for EUobserver's trip through Ukraine.